 Your daughter/son has an important exam in which he or she has to score nothing less than an A. They have exactly a week to prepare for it.
-Through the week, your child, and maybe you, is likely to experience anxiety, worry, increased heart rate, irritability, anger and more.
+Through the week, your teen, and maybe you, are likely to experience anxiety, worry, increased heart rate, irritability, anger and more.
 Just before the exam, your kid may even have this ‘butterflies in the stomach’ feeling.
 She is so scared she’ll fail that she wants to run away and hide – anything but take that test!

-Stress is how the body responds to a demanding or a threatening experience.
+Stress is how the body responds to demanding or threatening experiences.
 You feel stressed when you are under pressure to do something or when you have to deal with an adverse situation.
-Everyone experiences stress, and teenagers are no exception.
-Teen stress is the result of enduring anxiety and worry that adolescents sometimes experience.
-Every teenage girl and boy feel stressed at some point in time.
-While some feel severe stress, others aren’t as affected by it.
+Stress also activates the ‘fight or flight’ response.

 Stress can manifest itself in different ways, mostly emotional and physical.
 You can also tell that someone is stressed by the way they are behaving.
 The effects of stress on teens can be many; some of them are listed below.

 Physical signs of stress in teens include tiredness or fatigue, headaches, constipation, nausea and dizziness, palpitations, and loss of appetite.
-Your child may lose interest in sports and other physical activities as well.
+Your teen may lose interest in sports and other physical activities as well.
 Some teens may lose or gain weight, while girls may experience a change in their period cycle.

 Stress in teens can also impact their cognitive abilities like memory.
-You may think that your teen is neglecting his chores or being careless but for all you know, he may have been stressed and forgot about it.
-Other cognitive symptoms include the inability to focus, negative perspective, and poor judgement.
+You may think that your teen is neglecting his chores or being careless, but for all you know, he may have been stressed and forgot about it.
+Other cognitive symptoms include being irrational, the inability to focus, negative perspective, and poor judgment.